A Major Shareholder at Columbia Sportswear (COLM) is Selling Shares

-In addition to Sarah Bany, one other COLM executive reported Sell trades in the last month.
+In addition to Sarah Bany, 2 other COLM executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>